welcoMattic/sylius-ui-translation-slides/pages/translation-in-software-industry.md

 </v-switch>

 <!--
-- Is there a standard format for translation?
+- Is there a standard file format for translation?
 - Yes, but.
 JSON, INI, YAML, PO, CSV, XLIFF, etc.
 -->